daniel-llach/dw-typeahead/README.md

 - **primary:** The text that show in the first line of an option

-- **secundary:** The text that show in the second line of an option
+- **secondary:** The text that show in the second line of an option

 - **selected:** Indicate if this particular options has selected